Something went wrong

 • Not all LRTD events in the ED or hospital setting were tested for RSV

-• Conducted in Southern California; study results may not be generalizable to entire population
+• Conducted in Southern California; study results may not be generalizable to the entire population

-• These early first-season estimates miss the first part of RSV season, resulting in lower median follow-up times
+• These early first-season estimates missed the first part of RSV season, resulting in lower median follow-up times

-• Certain VE estimates include wide confidence intervals, due to small sample size.
+• Certain vaccine effectiveness estimates include wide confidence intervals, due to small sample size.
 Study will continue to accrue cases to power future analyses

 Related Content